High-Performance Synchronization for Shared-Memory Parallel Programs

 - Virendra Marathe (Now at Oracle Labs)

-- Mike Spear (Now at Lehigh University)
+- Mike Spear (Now on faculty at Lehigh University)

 - Hemayet Hossain (Advised by Sandhya Dwarkadas; now at NVIDIA)